 1. Application form

-Applicants must complete the School Psychologist Registration Application Form found in the Applicant Portal and upload other required items.
+Applicants must complete the Application Form found in the Licensee Portal and upload other required items.

 • Step 3: Complete your application and upload required items.